foreverphoenix/the-phoenix-flavour/content/skyforge/knowledge-base/esl-plugins.md

 ### Plugin Capacity

-The downside of ESLs is that they can store fewer unique Form IDs because they only have three permanent characters as opposed to six in ESPs/ESMs.
-Every ESL can only store 4096 unique Form IDs of which the first 2048 are reserved by the engine.
+The downside of ESLs is that they can store fewer unique Form IDs because they only have three permanent characters as opposed to six in ESPs/ESMs. ~~Every ESL can only store 4096 unique Form IDs of which the first 2048 are reserved by the engine.~~

+**Update:** Since the release of Skyrim SE 1.6.1130.0, the range of Form IDs usable by ESL plugins has been doubled to 4096.

 {{< alert color="warning" >}}This limit affects only <u>new records</u>.
 There is no limit on how many records defined in *other* plugins can be copied into an ESL (or any other plugin type for that matter).{{< /alert >}}